maxim-saplin/ambilytics/README.md

 # Known issues/Troubleshooting

 ## 1. Can't build macOS/iOS project with 'Error run pod install' or alike
-In terminal go t macOS or iOS folder, remove `Podfile.lock` and run `pod repo update`
+In terminal go to macOS or iOS folder, remove `Podfile.lock` and run `pod repo update`

 ## 2. Android build fails (:app:mapReleaseSourceSetPaths)
 If you get error